softlayer/chef-openstack/README.md

 * For more information on Jekyll, visit [Jekyll's Wiki](https://github.com/mojombo/jekyll/wiki)
 * For more information on GitHub Pages, visit [GitHub Pages](http://pages.github.com)

+# Known Issues

+Some consoles may throw a "Liquid Exception: incompatible character encodings: UTF-8 and IBM437 in index.html" error when you run `jekyll serve -w`.
+This means the console does not use UTF-8 by default.
+To get around this, first run `chcp 65001` or `cmd c/ "chcp 65001"` if you use Git for Windows.

 # Copyright and License

 Copyright (c) 2013 SoftLayer Technologies, Inc., an IBM Company.
 All content herein is licensed under the [MIT License](https://github.com/softlayer/chef-openstack/blob/Havana/LICENSE).